 Dog-like loyal

 Ragdolls are also often compared to dogs because they’re extremely loyal to their owner–or owners.
-It might sound crazy, but Ragdolls are so loyal and affectionate that they’ll follow you around all the time.
-In other words, expect your kitty to be waiting outside the bathroom each time you take a shower.
-And expect it to greet you at the door each time you come back home.
+It might sound crazy, but Ragdolls are so loyal and affectionate that they’ll always follow you around.
+In other words, expect your kitty to wait outside the bathroom each time you shower.
+And expect it to greet you at the door each time you return home.

 Getting an interactive pet camera is a good way to make your Ragdoll cat’s life easier when it’s home alone.
-The camera can play recordings of your voice so that your super-social pet won’t feel lonely.
+The camera can play voice recordings so your super-social pet won’t feel lonely.

 Laid-back and amiable